Hanno R. Ellenbogen Citizenship Award: Nineteenth – Ivan M. Havel and Ivan Chvatik

 Editor-in-Chief of the esteemed scientific journal Vesmír for over two decades.
 He was a member of Academia Europaea and several other professional societies, and served on boards of various academic institutions and cultural foundations.

 Ivan Chvatík was born in Olomouc on 15 September 1941.
-He graduated from nuclear physics at the Czech Technical University in Prague.
+He graduated in nuclear physics from the Czech Technical University in Prague.
 After being briefly employed at the Department of Logic at Aritma, he worked for more than twenty years as the head of the Technical Department of the Computer Centre of the Machine Technology Factories in Prague (1967-1989).
 He was in charge of the Swedish computer Datasaab, which he mastered, allowing him to demand and receive flexible working hours.
 That gave him enough time to focus on philosophy, to which he was mainly introduced by Jan Patočka.
-From autumn 1968 Chavtik attended Patočka’s lectures at the Faculty of Arts of Charles University, and a year later he became Patočka’s external research candidate.
+From autumn 1968 Chavtik attended Patočka's lectures at the Faculty of Arts of Charles University, and a year later he became Patočka's external research candidate.
 When Patočka was forced to leave the faculty in 1972.
-After Patočka’s death in March 1977, he and his friends saved the philosophers writings, which they gradually worked on releasing in samizdat.
-They managed to publish 27 volumes in blue binding, now called the Archival Series of Jan Patočka’s Works, before the Velvet Revolution.
+After Patočka's death in March 1977, he and his friends saved the philosophers writings, which they gradually worked on releasing in samizdat.
+They managed to publish 27 volumes in blue binding, now called the Archival Series of Jan Patočka's Works, before the Velvet Revolution.